 The Homer Lake Forest Preserve is such a beautiful escape that you’ve likely already visited it with your family.
 The lake is one of the largest in Central Illinois and the playscape is such a unique experience that many area families make it a regular habit to splash in the stream during the warmer months.
 But as you drive into Homer Lake, it is very possible that you have never stopped at the Interpretive Center on your way into the woods.

-The Homer Lake Interpretive Center reopened on a limited basis on 7/8/2020.
-The District encourages people to bring their own hand sanitizer and follow all current Champaign County Public Health District mask-wearing, social distancing, and capacity recommendations.
-The seasonal stream feature of the Playscape is back on as of 7/14/2020.
+The Champaign County Forest Preserve District encourages visitors to follow all current Champaign County Public Health District mask-wearing, social distancing, and capacity recommendations.
 Updates and more details can be found at www.ccfpd.org or on the Interpretive Center’s Facebook page.

 The Champaign County Forest Preserve District is committed to providing opportunities for area families to learn about and experience nature in a variety of settings.
 To complement everything else available at Homer Lake, the Interpretive Center is the hub for the educational programs run year-round for the community.
 You can stop in any time during open hours to ask questions or just have some quiet playtime at the center with your children.
 It’s totally FREE to stop in and visit, too!